-While 5 by 8 feet may seem like a small size for a bathroom, it's actually the most common floor plan can still encompass a sink, a shower and tub, and, of course, a toilet.
+While 5 by 8 feet may seem like a small size for a bathroom, it's actually the most common floor plan that can still encompass a sink, a shower and tub, and, of course, a toilet.
 That said, the limited square footage does mean that those designing such a space from scratch may struggle with layout.
 We spoke with experts who shared 10 tips to successfully craft a 5 by 8 foot bathroom.

 Meet the Expert